Today is Halloween, the day that we celebrate all things scary, freaky, frightening and . . . dead.

 Writing these lists force you to get very concrete about what is important to you, what inspires you and what you absolutely must make a priority.

 Today, I challenge you to write your own list.
-If you need some help getting started, download my free bucket list template.
+If you need some help getting started,

 Sit down and write as many things you can think of that you really want to accomplish, see, do, discover, learn, visit or experience in your life.